Quick things to know about living in Malta

 Bolt and Uber - Transportation:

 Probably the most popular apps in Malta.
 Given the unreliability of the public transport bus service, Bolt has become a mainstay in transportation in Malta.
 The abundance of Bolt drivers means you don't have to wait long for a driver confirmation.
 The cost of Bolt is also extremely affordable, compared to mainland Europe, with a trip from the airport to Sliema costing between €12 to €15.
+However, during the summer holiday period, the price of the fares drastically increase due to the influx of tourists which cause a supply and demand issue.

 Wolt Delivery, Bolt Food and Uber Eats - Take-aways, Groceries and small shopping items: